Katawa Shoujo: Main characters

 Hisao is a brown-haired male high school student diagnosed with chronic cardiac arrhythmia and congenital heart muscle deficiency.
 In the prologue, he collapses from a major heart attack after a female student asks him out.
 Due to his heart condition, he transfers to Yamaku High School in class 3-3, and although initially resentful of his placement in a school for those with disabilities, he eventually adapts to his new lifestyle.
 Through his new relationships and interactions, he begins to reconsider his preconceptions towards disabilities, including his own.
 His main hobbies include reading and chess, though he is noted to have been an avid soccer player before his heart attack.
-Some time after Hisao's name was decided on, the developers learned of a published Japanese psychologist with the same name, and acknowledged in the Dev Blog that the connection was complete coincidence.